whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 can only come from a well defined set of possibilities.
-Factors can be useful when you want to make sure incorrect values don't creep in accidentally, because R will report an error if factor data tries to be changed to value outside that set.
+Factors can be useful when you want to make sure incorrect values don't creep in accidentally, because R will report an error if factor data tries to be changed to an illegal value.

 We can specifically convert the Group column to a factor: